d4n3sh/thedaneshproject/content/posts/2008-06-03-how-to-send-a-process-to-the-background.md

 ---
 Sending a process to the background in Linux is quite easy.
 All you need is bg, fg, &, and ctrl+Z ( ^Z ).

-For this example I will use a simple bash script test.sh I put together to print &#8220;Test&#8221; every 5 seconds.
+For this example I will use a simple bash script test.sh I put together to print "Test" every 5 seconds.

 ``#!/bin/bash<br />
 #This script will print "Test" every 5 seconds<br />